 SPONSORSHIP

-This Issue of Muse India is sponsored by Ms Ambika Ananth, a founder Editor of Muse India.
+This special 20th Anniversary Issue of Muse India is sponsored by GSP Rao in loving memory of his parents.

 Issue:117:Westerners’ Encounters with Indian Philosophy and Spirituality